chemerisuk/better-dom/README.md

     npm install -g grunt-cli

-Then you can print all available modules for customization via the task below:
+Then you can print all available modules for customization via the default task:

+    grunt

+To create a full build run `build` task without arguments:

     grunt build

+Your build will be created inside of the `build` folder including uglified version with source maps.
 Pick modules that you want to exclude and pass them to the same task separated by comma:

-    grunt build:classes,offset,data
+    grunt build:classes,offset,traversing

-Look at the [API documentation](http://chemerisuk.github.io/better-dom/) to find which functions are included into a particular module.
+Look at the [API documentation](http://chemerisuk.github.io/better-dom/) to find which functions are included into a particular module (see *Modules* menu).

-Your custom build will be created inside of the `build` folder including uglified version and source maps.

 ## Notes about old IEs
 For IE8-9 support you have to incude extra files via conditional comment (see [Installation](#installation) section).